-An air purifier is a device which removes contaminants from the air in a room.
-These devices are commonly marketed as being beneficial to allergy sufferers and asthmatics, and at reducing or eliminating second-hand tobacco smoke.
+An air purifier is an appliance that removes contaminants from the air in a space, for example, room, office, etc. These appliances are very helpful to people with allergies, and at decreasing or liquidating second-hand tobacco smoke.
 Air purifiers may be either small stand-alone units or larger units that can be affixed to an air handler unit (AHU) or to an HVAC unit found in the medical, industrial, and commercial industries.
 Also, The EPA recommends using an air purifier.

 What should you know before you buy the best air purifier that fits you?